-WITH-ACTION CONDITION.
-The same analysis methods used to estimate existing train noise levels are used in the With-Action scenario using the With-Action train mix.
-To determine potential significant impacts, the With-Action condition noise levels are compared to the No-Action noise levels, applicable standards and impact thresholds at each of the receptors (see Sections 410 and 710, below).
+with-action condition.
+The same analysis methods used to estimate existing train noise levels are used in the With-Action so nario using the With-Action train mix.
+To determine potential significant impacts, the With Action condition haise levels are compared to the No-Action noise levels, applicable standards and impact thresholds at each of the receptors (see Sections 410 and 710, below).

-EXISTING CONDITIONS.
-Noise levels of existing stationary sources should be measured at the noise-sensitive receptors closest to the source.
-If the stationary source in question would be part of the proposed project and does not currently exist, noise measurements should be performed at the property line of the site closest to the proposed stationary source(s) and at the closest noise-sensitive receptors to ensure that spatial coverage and receptor "type" coverage is adequate.
-For example, if there is a park nearby and residential units nearby, both need to be monitored for existing conditions.
+sensitive receptors cosest to the source.
+If the stationary source in question would be part of the proposed project and ones not currently exist, noise measurements should be performed at the property line of the site closest to the proposed stationary source(s) and at the closest noise-sensitive receptors to ensure that spatial coverage and receptor "type" coverage is adequate.
+For example, if there is a parky earby and residential units nearby, both need to be monitored for existing conditions.

-NO ACTION CONDITION.
-In cases where new stationary sources are to be introduced into the study area in the future without the project, the noise contribution from these facilities is predicted at the noise-sensitive receptors and/or the project site and added to existing noise levels to obtain the No-Action condition.
+in be durie without the project, the noise contribution from these facilities is predicted at the noise-sensitive receptors and/or the project site and logarithmically added to existing noise levels to obtain the No-Action condition.
 The calculations are based on operational information from the entity responsible for the new stationary noise sources.

 WITH-ACTION CONDITION.
 If the project under consideration involves locating a potential noise sensitive receptor near an existing stationary noise source, then measurements made at the site location of the existing stationary source are generally used for the impact evaluation.
-Where the proposed project involves a new stationary source, the analysis should focus on determining maximum $L{eq(1)}$ values at receptor locations (including the property line) with the stationary source operating.
+Where the proposed project involves a new stationary source, the analysis should focus on determining the highest maximum $L{eq(1)}$ values at receptor locations (including the property line) with the stationary source operating.
 The first step in this calculation is acquiring project-specific noise emission data from the manufacturer, or, lacking that, estimating the emission levels from a literature review.
 Often the data is provided in terms of sound power level.
 This noise descriptor, expressed in decibels, is a measure of the total acoustic power of a source.
 It may be used to predict the sound level at a given distance using the formula: